helenalendowski/ais_cd/README.md

     24: Static Data Report

 This script supports message type 1,2,3,18, and 19.
-Static and voyage related data of other vessels is not supported, since data has to be configured by vessel owners and often isin't available.
+Static and voyage related data of other vessels is not supported, since data has to be configured by vessel owners and often is not available.

 STDMA (Self Organized Time Division Multiple Access): 2250 time slots of 26.6 ms established every 60 s on each frequency.
 Therefore, this script listens to socket for 60 seconds before checking for collisions.